To upload an image, simply click the Upload button in the Images panel and follow the instructions.

-You can upload image files in JPEG or TIFF formats to SmartFrame.
+You can upload image files in JPEG, TIFF or PNG formats to SmartFrame.
 Please note that alpha channels in PNG files are not currently supported.

 Maximum file size

 The maximum file size of a single image that can be uploaded to SmartFrame is 50MB.

 External image sources

 If you upload images from more than one source inside your Admin Panel – such as SmartFrame API and the WordPress plugin – the upload source will be displayed next to the image.
 You can turn off this function by deselecting the Display Source option in the Images panel.

 Depending on how they were uploaded, some of these images may have different permissions.
 Some functionalities such as deleting images or editing metadata may not be available for these images too.